DataBiosphere/toil/docs/running/cliOptions.rst

                         Use a Mesos role.
   --mesosName MESOSNAME
+                        The Mesos name to use. (default: toil) --scale SCALE         A scaling factor to change the value of all submitted tasks' submitted cores.
+Used in single_machine batch system.
+Useful for running workflows on smaller machines than they were designed for, by setting a value less than 1. (default: 1) --slurmAllocateMem SLURM_ALLOCATE_MEM
+                        If False, do not use --mem.
+Used as a workaround for Slurm clusters that reject jobs with memory allocations.
+  --slurmTime SLURM_TIME
+                        Slurm job time limit, in [DD-]HH:MM:SS format.
+  --slurmPE SLURM_PE    Special partition to send Slurm jobs to if they ask
+                        for more than 1 CPU.
+Useful for Slurm clusters that do not offer a partition accepting both single-core and multi-core jobs.
+  --slurmArgs SLURM_ARGS
+                        Extra arguments to pass to Slurm.
-                        The Mesos name to use. (default: toil) --kubernetesHostPath KUBERNETES_HOST_PATH
+  --kubernetesHostPath KUBERNETES_HOST_PATH
                         Path on Kubernetes hosts to use as shared inter-pod temp directory.